-- B8.9.1 The competitor will: - a.
+B8.9.1 The competitor will:

+- a.
 Review the shots on the target and compare the recorded hits on the scorecard with the target at the end of each practice / match / stage - b.
 Review the scorecard for complete entries and accuracy of the hits recorded, making sure that they are of the correct value and that the required number of hits are listed at the end of the practice / match / stage - c.
-At the end of the overall event: - Either: Sign the scorecard if the hits and shot values are properly evaluated and recorded, acknowledging acceptance of the score as it appears on the scorecard - Or: Write "challenged" in place of the signature if a shot(s) value is questionable or if there is another reason to challenge.
-After the challenge procedure is completed, ensure the scorecard is signed by the range official, then sign it - Then: Submit the scorecard to the Statistical Office
+At the end of the overall event: - Either: Sign the scorecard if the hits and shot values are properly evaluated and recorded, acknowledging acceptance of the score as it appears on the scorecard - Or: Immediately inform the CRO of a scoring challenge before the target is refaced.
+After the challenge procedure is completed, ensure the scorecard is signed by the range official," then sign it - Then: Submit the scorecard in accordance to the event rules